ncoevoet/ChanTracker/README.md

     !config supybot.plugins.ChanTracker.keepOp False
     !config channel #myChannel supybot.plugins.ChanTracker.keepOp True

-You should increase the ping interval because when the bot joins a channel because it requests lots of data and sometimes the server takes time to answer
+You should increase the ping interval because when the bot joins a channel it requests lots of data and sometimes the server takes time to answer

     !config supybot.protocols.irc.ping.interval 3600